Basharul2002/Data-Structure-Algorithm/Greedy Algorithm/Readme.md

 ### Prerequisites

 - C++ compiler

-4. Follow the on-screen instructions to choose and execute a specific greedy algorithm.

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.